 Deemed signatures

 Under Argentine law, the validity provisions included both in the PA and ETA making reference to the recognition of the transactions made at the website as “deemed to have been signed” by the traders could be challenged.
 Nevertheless, the enforceability of the transaction will depend on the provision of sufficient evidence of the existence of the agreement between the parties (see point 2.4).
+[This could be a problem for us.
+We need to know that the making of an offer is tantamount to making a signed offer.
+How do we ensure that this will not be challenged?]

 Unenforceability of the disclaimers. (see point 3.3)